yoeripasmans/datadivision/readme.md

 # Individual Project ID - Interactive Eredivisie data visualization

-For this individual project I've made an interactive data visualization dashboard of different datasets of the dutch football league Eredivisie.
+For this individual project I've made an interactive data visualization dashboard with different datasets of the dutch football league, Eredivisie.
 This data visualization combines assignment A & B.

 ![][cover]

 ## Background

 I've started with thinking about a concept with Football data.
 I thought it was interesting to see if there was a relation between the topscorer and the league champion.
 For this I stared to sketching different graphs which combining all of the data.
-After that I've started developing and found different datasets from 'Eredivisie stats'.
+After that I've started searching for different datasets and found one from 'Eredivisie stats'.
 This data consist all of the Eredivisie topscorers per year.
-When I visualized the topscorers, I want to combine it with an another dataset.
+I started developing with this data and visualized the topscorers in a bar chart, after that I wanted to combine it with an another dataset.
 I found another one which consist all of the champions of the Eredivisie per year.
-Together with all of the data I've made a dashboard with different graphs showing stats and relations of the chosen data.
+To visualize this data I've made a chart with circles below the x axis of the bar chart showing the champion with different colors.
+Together with all of the data I've made an interactive dashboard with different graphs showing stats and relations of the chosen data.
 With one main graph showing the relation between topscorers, most assist and league champions.

 ## Functionality